SSV Jahn Regensburg: History

 The club played its first two seasons in the 3.
-Liga close to the relegation zone but then improved to the point that it came third in 2011–12 and qualified to play against the Karlsruher SC in the promotion round to the 2.
+Liga close to the relegation zone but then improved and came third in 2011–12, qualifying to play against the Karlsruher SC in the promotion round to the 2.
 Bundesliga.
-Draws in 1–1 at Regensburg and in 2–2 at Karlsruhe meant Jahn's return to second level after eight years according to away goal rule.
+They drew 1–1 at Regensburg and 2–2 at Karlsruhe, which meant Jahn returned to second level after eight years thanks to the away goal rule.

 The Jahn finished last in the 2.
-Bundesliga in 2012–13 and was relegated back to the 3.
+Bundesliga in 2012–13 and were relegated back to the 3.
 Liga, finishing eleventh in 2013–14.
 In 2014–15 they also finished last in the 3.
 Liga and were relegated back to the Regionalliga.
-In the following season, they made the first place in the Regionalliga Bayern and faced the Regionalliga Nord champions VfL Wolfsburg II in the play-offs.
+In the following season, they won the Regionalliga Bayern and faced the Regionalliga Nord champions VfL Wolfsburg II in the play-offs.
 The club defeated Wolfsburg II 2–1 on aggregate and immediately returned to third level for the 2015–16 season.
-Another great season followed in the 3.
-Liga, with Regensburg finishing third.
-Like in 2012, they were promoted via the play-off, defeating 1860 Munich 3–1 on aggregate.
+The following season Jahn finished third in the 3.
+Liga.
+As in 2012, they were subsequently promoted to the second tier via the play-off, defeating 1860 Munich 3–1 on aggregate.

+In 2012, head coach Markus Weinzierl left Jahn after securing promotion to the 2.
+Bundesliga, ending a decade-long stint with the club.
+His successor, Oscar Corrochano, was sacked within months due to poor results, and subsequent coaches failed to prevent relegation in 2013.
+After a short stint in the fourth-tier Regionalliga, Regensburg returned to the 3.
+Liga in 2016 under Heiko Herrlich, achieving back-to-back promotions to the 2.
+Bundesliga in 2017.

+Under Achim Beierlorzer and later Mersad Selimbegović, Jahn established itself in the 2.
+Bundesliga, achieving notable results despite financial limitations.
+The team became known for comebacks, earning the nickname Mentalitätsmonster ("Mentality Monster").
+A strong DFB-Pokal run in 2020–21, reaching their first ever quarter-finals in the tournament, highlighted their resilience, but performance declined in later seasons.

+Relegated again in 2023 after six years in the 2.
+Bundesliga, the club rebuilt its squad.
+Despite early dominance in the 3.
+Liga and a record 10-game win streak, their form dipped dramatically.
+They narrowly avoided further setbacks, securing promotion through relegation playoffs in 2024.
+The team dedicated their promotion to their late teammate, Agyemang Diawusie, who had died earlier in the season.
+Manager Joe Enochs, who led the return to the 2.
+Bundesliga, was dismissed in October 2024 following poor results, including a heavy 8–3 defeat to 1.
+FC Nürnberg.